Gas Box / Gas Cabinet Experts

-Gas boxes not only contain the gas itself but also house the controls and sheet metal to protect the gas panel as well as the surrounding environment.
-There is also room inside the gas cabinet for gas canisters and cylinders.
+A gas box not only contains the gas itself but also house the controls and sheet metal to protect the gas panel as well as the surrounding environment.
+There is also room inside the gas box for gas canisters and cylinders.
 Gas boxes protect people from exposure to potentially harmful gases.

 We take every precaution to ensure that a gas box is built to specifications precise to the manufacturing operation, while making sure to use materials and components that are suitable to the characteristics of each gas.